Journal of Modern Management SHINAWATRA UNIVERSITY

 https://so15.tci-thaijo.org/index.php/SIU

 <p>Journal of Modern Management SHINAWATRA UNIVERSITY is established to promote and support the thesis of academic works and research by faculty, academics, researchers, students and the general public.
 Have the opportunity to publish academic works and research results covering business administration and management and other fields in the humanities and social sciences.
-Public Administration, Communication Arts, Journalism, Economics, History, Law, Sociology, Linguistics, Education, Social and Community Development, etc.</p>มหาวิทยาลัยชินวัตรen-USJournal of Modern Management SHINAWATRA UNIVERSITY2985-2455Guidelines for Budget Management of School in the BANI WORLD era
+Public Administration, Communication Arts, Journalism, Economics, History, Law, Sociology, Linguistics, Education, Social and Community Development, etc.</p>มหาวิทยาลัยชินวัตรen-USJournal of Modern Management SHINAWATRA UNIVERSITY2985-2455The Factors Affecting the Selection to Study at The Higher Vocational Certificate Level in Phrae Vocational College

 Copyright (c) 2025 Journal of Modern Management SHINAWATRA UNIVERSITY